 The prices offered by the Fund include a COVID-19 loading to assist RTOs in managing the impacts of COVID-19 on the training, assessment and support services they provide to learners as well as allowing the RTO to waive any learner fees that would usually be levied.

-Where it is found that a learner is not eligible for a regional or learner disadvantage loading, any payments made may be recouped by Skills Tasmania.
+If it is found that a learner is not eligible for a regional or learner disadvantage loading, any payments made may be recouped by Skills Tasmania.

 When is the ‘regional’ loading applicable and what areas are considered ‘regional’ in the context of loadings for the Fund?